DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 }
 ```

 This code was a bit tricky to figure out compared to the basic player stats table for each team.
-All of the advanced stats tables were embedded in html comments as opposed to table tags - meaning I figure had to read the comment texts and collapse.
+All of the advanced stats tables were embedded in html comments as opposed to table tags - meaning I had to read the comment texts and collapse.
 Again, this code was reproduced 30 more times to capture this advanced table's ID for every team.
 The inc_roster code/function will also be explained below, and columns 5, 9, 10, and 11 represent Corsi %, Offensive Zone %, Hits and Blocked Shots.
 <p></p>

 Pulling in the date at each url: